lyskds/LLCM/README.md

 - Run 'inference.py' after loading the fine-tuned weight to genetate images by specifying the prompt.

 **</h2>Demo</h2>**
-[Visit our website](https://2cf1-129-98-38-34.ngrok-free.app) and add the prompt to generate medical image of your choice
+- [Visit our website](https://2cf1-129-98-38-34.ngrok-free.app) and add a prompt to generate medical image of your choice

-An example is shown below
+- An example is shown below
 ![image](https://github.com/lyskds/LLCM/assets/162650359/ca43b8c4-2dea-4d60-b369-7b72165c7e47)